What I’ve Learned This Summer

 I’ve learned that no matter how hard you decide that THIS SUMMER will be the summer that will not fly by… it will, if fact, fly by.
 At a speed so speedy you can’t even see the word that defines how speedy it is.

 I’ve learned having a kid with a license is AWESOME.
-If you’d like to be in this kind of situation, something like a useful gift like driving lesson gift vouchers could be the perfect way to make this happen.
-However, it is stressful.
+It is stressful.
 And somewhat expensive.
 But, take for example, today… when my daughter needed a ride and after drive children around for no less than 6 hours the day before my butt and spirit were DONE.

 Driving kids from place to place is like moving bags of sand from corner to corner.
 I mean, kids are way more important than bags of sand, but the act of driving and driving and driving can be a bit mind-numbing.